-It is terrible to feel as if you have to go to the washroom, and yet nothing comes out.
+It is terrible to feel as if you have to use the washroom, and yet nothing comes out.
 If you’re having a problem with regular bowel movements, prune juice for constipation may be the solution.

-In a healthy body, waste travels through the digestive tract in six to 24 hours.
+In a healthy body, waste travels through the digestive tract within six to 24 hours.
 When it passes through the large intestine too slowly, this is called constipation.

 Constipation among the elderly is especially prevalent.
 In fact, constipation affects 50% of community-dwelling older adults, and 74% of those living in a nursing home.

-A healthy person has one to three bowel movements each day, but when the bowels are constipated, you likely haven’t passed a stool in two to three days.
+A healthy person has one to three bowel movements each day, but if your bowels are constipated, you likely haven’t passed a stool in two to three days.

 Although constipation is the top gastrointestinal disorder in the U.S., it is actually quite easy to avoid.
 Stress, inactivity, and certain medications all contribute to the problem.

 That said, the best treatment for constipation is increasing your fiber and fluid intake.
 When fluids and fiber are lacking, the large intestine lacks regular stimulation to generate contracting motions, and waste cannot be propelled through the intestinal tract.

 Luckily, prune juice kills two birds with stone.
 It is a liquid and high in fiber.
 Let me explain why many top doctors recommend prune juice for constipation, how much to drink for constipation, and much more…

 Prunes, aka dried plums, and prune juice are amazing sources of fiber that can keep you regular.
 Although they are best known for their laxative effect, they also have antioxidant, anti-cancer, anti-hypertensive, anti-hyperglycemic, anti-hyperlipidemic, anti-osteoporosis, and hepatoprotective effects.
 As a result, prune juice can help treat colon cancer, prevent heart disease, protect against liver disease, strengthen your bones, and reduce oxidative stress in the body.